mixianghang/IFTTT_measurement/docs/index.markdown

 ---
 ---
 # Introduction
-Here, you can access the datasets and source code used in our IMC'17 paper: [**An Empirical Characterization of IFTTT: Ecosystem, Usage, and Performance**](https://www.cs.indiana.edu/~fengqian/paper/ifttt_imc17.pdf).
-For details on those sourcec code and datasets, please read through this page.
-If you have any questions, please [contact me](mailto:xmi@indiana.edu).
-When you use our datasets or source code in any publications, please refer to our work.
+Here, we present the data and code of our IMC'17 paper: [**An Empirical Characterization of IFTTT: Ecosystem, Usage, and Performance**](https://www.cs.indiana.edu/~fengqian/paper/ifttt_imc17.pdf).
+Read through this page to learn more.
+If you have any further questions, please contact the authors.
+When you use our datasets or code, please refer to our work.
 ```
 Xianghang Mi, Feng Qian, Ying Zhang, and XiaoFeng Wang.
 An Empirical Characterization of IFTTT: Ecosystem, Usage, and Performance.